 Jock was clearly ambitious; with his brother James, he then took on four farms in Middlesex.

-In 1894 Jock and Isabella moved with their five young children to Buckinghamshire, to Riding Court Farm in Datchet.
+In 1894 Jock and Isabella moved with their five young children to Buckinghamshire, to Riding Court Farm and Ditton Park in Datchet.
 John was four years old when his family moved to the village and his two youngest sisters were also born here.
 By the time of the 1901 census, Jock and Isabella had seven children: Jenny (Janet), Lizzie, John, Isabella, James, Peggy (Margaret) and Dora (Dorothy).

 There is an excellent website, Kinross Genealogy, which gives very detailed, well-researched information about the Kinross family and includes the following photographs.